SpinalHDL/SpinalDoc/manual/userGuide.md

 1. *Generic design* - There are no restrictions to the genericity of your hardware description by using Scala constructs.

 ### What are the differences between Chisel and Spinal ?
 It is a very good question !
-Why develop a new language when there Chisel has been released 3 years ago ?
+Why develop a new language when there Chisel has been released 4 years ago ?

 [Chisel](https://chisel.eecs.berkeley.edu/) is the project at the origin of Spinal and Chisel it represents a big step forward compared to common HDL.
-However, it has several drawbacks for large designs that mix multiple clock domain and external IP (black-boxes).
+However, it has several drawbacks for large designs that mix multiple clock domain.
 In fact, Chisel show some serious conception issue :

 #### Multiple clock support is awkward:
 - Working into a single block with multiple clock is difficult, you can't define "ClockingArea", only creating a module allow it.